adamsilver/fdpb/05-Inbox-Management.md

 As designers, we're tempted to do more than the minimum.
 We think that more is better.
 We think that more is a symbol of hard work.
 It's actually a lot easier to do more than it is to do less.
 Constantly striving for less in a world that pats you on the back for doing more is very hard work indeed.

 If thorough and diverse testing shows a highlight is really needed then go ahead.
-But, by not highlighting the row, we have less work to do and the interface becomes as performant as possible.
+But, by not highlighting the row, we have less work to do and the interface is as performant as possible.

-Mailchimp, known for their usability prowess don't bother highlighting the rows, the checkbox is enough.
+Mailchimp, known for their usability prowess don't bother highlighting the rows.
+The checkbox is enough.

 ![Mailchimp List](./images/mailchimp-list.png)

 ## Submit buttons

-We have a form that enables the selection of an email, but no actions to apply to it.
-We need to add buttons for delete, archive, and marking spam.
-There are a few design considersatons:

-- Button location
-- The multiple submit problem
-- Disabling buttons before selection
-- Hiding buttons before selection
-- Menu design
+It's all well and good allowing users to select multiple emails, but our interface is lacking the ability to action them.
+Unlike other forms in this book, the inbox is a little bit different.
+Firstly it's not a simple matter of placing a button at the end of the form.
+Secondly this form contains multiple submit buttons.
+We're going to discuss all this and more now.

 ### Button location